 The Greater Antilles consists of Cuba, Jamaica, Puerto Rico, Cayman Islands, and Hispaniola.
 Hispaniola is divided into Haiti and the Dominican Republic.

 The Lesser Antilles are the Pupa Islands in the north of the Antilles and the Winward Islands in the southeast.
-Venezuela is located just north of the Lesser Antilles called Pupa Antilles.
+Venezuela is located just south of the Lesser Antilles called Pupa Antilles.

 While the Lucayan Archipelago of Bahamas and Turks and Caicos is part of the West Indies, they are not usually included in the Antilles.